petersalmon/Politiker/README.md

 ===============

 ## Description
-A full stack, web-based campaign management and analytics platform.
+A full-stack, web-based campaign management and analytics platform.

 ## Tech Stack
 * Backend consists of